Proceeds of Crime Act 2002: Report of the Appointed Person for Scotland for 2018/19

 Searches and seizures

 The act sets out very detailed requirements before an appropriate officer can carry out searches for and seizures of assets.
 It has been amended and added to on many occasions since 2002 by widening and strengthening the powers afforded to such officers.
-The original Act provided for search and seizure of cash (which is widely defined) but now includes defined realisable property.
+The original Act provided for search and seizure of cash (which is widely defined) but now includes defined realisable property and listed assets.
 It excludes items required by the owner for work or domestic living purposes.
 Searches may be of a person, on premises or, under strict conditions, a vehicle.

 Searches must be authorised in advance by a sheriff or, if such is not available, by a senior officer of a specific rank above that of the searching officer.
 However, as stated above, circumstances may arise in an investigation where, practicably, neither authority can be obtained.